Scionax/improve-the-world/Storytelling/Character Template.md

 ## The Character Template
 The character template is a full directory that contains multiple aspects of a character within it.
 The character's aspects are stored as individual files that were standardized for the template.

-This template is designed to work seamlessly with other templates, including detailed histories on a per-setting basis.
-Those templates are maintained separately, ensuring the character is versatile and accessible to more stories.
+A character template represents a character in their original setting, which may vary if they are introduced into new settings.
+This template is designed to interoperate with the overall, with some aspects of the character designed through other templates for purposes of improved story tracking.

 The files contained with a character's directory are as follows:
 * /images: Contains artwork of the character.
 * /stages: Contains modification templates of the base character at different life stages or circumstances.
 * /styles: Contains appearance templates for a variety of styles the character may appear in.
-	* /default: Contains the default appearance, which all other templates are based off.
+	* /default: Contains the default appearance template, which all other templates are based off.
-* Setting Template: Indicates what settings or stories make sense for this character, and which don't.
-* Build Instructions: An original text file created by a human to prepare it for AI generation.
-AI should only read this file, never overwrite it.
 * Stage Overview: A text file that provides an overview of the character's current stage.
-* Previous Stage: A text file that indicates the previous stage, and describes the transformation to the current stage.
+* Previous Stage: A text file that indicates which stage was previous, and describes the transformation to the current stage.
 * Details Template: Contains any details that are generally considered fixed and unchanging; e.g. name, titles, aliases, character GUID, etc.
 * Model Template: Contains genetic markers and appearance (race, gender, weight, hair style, tattoos, etc).
 	* Tracks values with the purpose of being used for procedural generation of the character.
-	* Also contains text descriptions of typical cosmetics and style, such as clothing choices, standard accessories, etc.
 * Abilities Template: Contains things like attributes, skills, feats, specialized knowledge, etc.
 	* This template can include percentile markers to help AI automatically adapt characters to specific settings.
 	* For example, having 90th percentile computer skill is very different in a 1980's setting than a 2000's setting.
 * Personality Template: Contains things like interests, moral alignment, ideologies, etc.
-* Soft Belongings: Contains the character's "soft" expected possessions and assets.
+* Belongings: Contains the character's expected possessions and assets.
-* Soft Status: Contains the character's "soft" expected status, occupation, achievements, etc.
+* Status: Contains the character's expected status, occupation, achievements, etc.
-* Soft Backstory: Contains the character's "soft" and loosely defined formative events.
+* Backstory: Contains the character's and loosely defined formative events.
-* Soft Relationships: Contains the "soft" approximation of expected relationships the character has.
+* Relationships: Contains the approximation of expected relationships the character has.

-##### Notes on the Character Template
-A character template represents them as they would be in a perfectly matched setting.
-However, final results are usually influenced by the story.
-This is particularly true of the "Soft" templates, which have a higher volitility of change, but are very useful in expanding the nature of the character.

-Check the /sub-templates/Characters directory for further details about these templates.

 ## The Actor Template
 The actor template bridges a character with a story, and allows the actor to grow and change throughout the story by tracking their timeline.
 While a character template is considered static, the actor template can be as dynamic as the story needs it to be.